← Back to blog

 • Consider a pregnancy test at the appropriate time if there was a pregnancy risk.

-Related: The missed-pill hub helps you identify your situation and find the right guide for your pill type.
+Related: What to do if you missed a pill and had sex helps you identify your situation and find the right guide for your pill type.
 If you have already missed a pill and are unsure of the next steps, start there.

 Does Spotting Mean Pregnancy?